 - Uncertainty propagation through autonomous driving pipelines

-- Planning and control for autonomous driving
+- Classical planning and control for autonomous driving

 - Cooperative and competitive multi-agent systems